pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ![](/images_headers/Masternodes.png)

+{{% notice warning %}}
+💡
+This page will soon be updated with our new:
+Poseidon Version V2 photos and guide
+so keep in mind that photos here look different and things can work different
+Thank you for your patient
+🛠
+{{% /notice %}}

 ## Overview

 Running a PIRL masternode requires the use of a Virtual Private Server (VPS) with a static public IP address directly assigned to an interface.